madhuripawle18/KBS-Project/README.md

 # Research Question

-Exploratory data analysis will be used to visualize imporant trends in the data.
+Exploratory data analysis (EDA) will be used to visualize imporant trends in the data.
 EDA will also provide input into the need for feature pre-processing such as dimensionality reduction, null handling and feature scaling.
 The pre-processed data (pertinent features) will be used to analyze the research question: Will it rain tomorrow?

 # Source & Domain